necro-nemesis/LabyrinthAP/README.md

  - [License](#license)

 ## Prerequisites
-Start with a clean install of the [latest release of Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (currently Stretch).
-Raspbian Stretch Lite is recommended.
+Start with a clean install of the [latest release of Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (currently Buster and Stretch are verified as working).
+Lite versions are recommended.
+If using Raspbian Buster you will need to run the command ```apt-get update --allow-releaseinfo-change``` just before running the LokiAP installer script.

-For Orange Pi Zero use Armbian Stretch found here: https://dl.armbian.com/orangepizero/
+For OrangePi Zero you can use an Armbian Buster "nightly" found here": https://dl.armbian.com/orangepizero/nightly/ or stable Armbian Stretch found here: https://dl.armbian.com/orangepizero/

-For Orange Pi R1 use Armbian Stretch found here: https://dl.armbian.com/orangepi-r1/
+For Orange Pi R1 you can use Armbian Buster "nightly" found here: https://dl.armbian.com/orangepi-r1/nightly/ or stable Stretch found here: https://dl.armbian.com/orangepi-r1/

+Be aware "nightly" Armbian releases can be unstable but are needed to run Buster.
+If in doubt use a Stretch release build.

-Burn the image to an SD card on your PC using Etcher: https://www.balena.io/etcher/
+To burn the image to an SD card on your PC you can may Etcher: https://www.balena.io/etcher/

 ## Preparing the image